jonnonz1/nz-statute-book/acts/public/2017/contract-and-commercial-law-act-2017.md

   - **information** includes information (whether in its original form or otherwise) that is in the form of a document, a signature, a seal, data, text, images, sound, or speech
   - **information system** has the meaning set out in section 213(2)
   - **legal requirement** has the meaning set out in section 219(2)
+  - **security interest** means an interest in property created or provided for by a transaction that, in substance, secures payment or performance of an obligation, without regard to—
+    (a) the form of the transaction; and
+    (b) the identity of the person who has title to the property that is subject to the security interest
   - **transaction** includes—
     (a) a transaction of a non-commercial nature:
     (b) a single communication: